How to Make Healthy Smart Choices Traveling

 Beat the travel weight gain

-There are more detailed articles on here re traveling healthy for further info, but I thought I'd write a quick blog post-flight to England or how to make healthy choices when traveling.
+How to eat healthy while traveling and staying healthy while traveling are some of the more common questions I get asked as I'm always traveling for both business and leisure.
+There are more detailed articles on here in regards to traveling healthy for further info including "How To Stay Healthy While Socializing" but I thought I'd write a quick blog post-flight to England on how to make healthy choices when traveling.

 Traveling Internationally is a lot different from traveling domestically.
 When I travel for work within the US I always travel with a lot of my own food but since you can't take meat, dairy, etc outside the US it changes things up.